lasp/adamant/CONTRIBUTING.md

 Once the pull request is passing all tests and checks and has been approved by a maintainer it will be merged into the Adamant repository!

+## Ownership

+We abide by the [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license) which states:

+> Whenever you add Content to a repository containing notice of a license, you license that Content under the same terms, and you agree that you have the right to license that Content under those terms.

+In short, you will own the copyright to the portion of the code that you modify, and that code will be licensed under the Apache-2.0 license.

 ## Questions?

 Ask using the project's [discussions](https://github.com/lasp/adamant/discussions).